wesbos/es6-articles/06 - Arrow Functions Introduction.md

 Hold on — what's a _explicit_ `return`?

 That's when you explicitly write `return` for what you want to `return`.
-But a lot of these callback functions that we write in JavaScript are just one-liners, where we _just return something immediately_ in one line.
+But a lot of these callback functions that we write in JavaScript are just one-liners, where we just return something _immediately_ in one line.
 We don't need a whole bunch of lines.

-**So - if the only purpose of your arrow function is to return something, there is no need for the `return` keyword. **
+So, **if the only purpose of your arrow function is to return something**, there is no need for the `return` keyword.

 Our three line function with an explicit return is now a single line function with an **implicit return**.